ctmrbio/stag-mwc/docs/source/modules.rst

 The ``<sample>.groot.bam`` file contains mapping results against all resistance gene graphs, and the ``<sample>.groot_report.tsv`` file contains a list of observed antibiotic resistance genes in the sample.
-The two subfolders contain all mapped graphs and coverage plots of all detected antibiotic resisatance genes.
+The two subfolders contain all mapped graphs and coverage plots of all detected antibiotic resistance genes.

+The read lengths input to `groot`_ must conform to the settings used during `groot`_ database construction.
+The length window can be configured in the config file.